Special offer

 Eligible expenses

-Decide which expenses you’ll cover, which might include tuition, fees, textbooks and other necessary educational supplies.
-If you’d like to contribute more to your employees’ education, consider reimbursing additional materials they’ll need for courses. including expenses like pencils, calculators, pens, internet connection and computer equipment.
+Consider which expenses you’ll cover, which might include tuition, fees, textbooks and other necessary educational supplies.
+If you’d like to contribute more to your employees’ education, consider reimbursing additional materials they’ll need for courses.
+This might also include expenses like pencils, calculators, pens, internet connection and computer equipment.

 Course limit maximum